obonaventure/cnp3/Missions/S7/ip2.rst

 Second, in addition to its list of IPv4 and hardware addresses, a router needs a routing table where it can easily perform a longest prefix match.
 Many data structures could be used to implement such a longest prefix match.
 For this exercise, use the py-radix library available from  http://www.mindrot.org/projects/py-radix/ . py-radix has been installed on the virtual machines in the lab.
 The `README <http://www.mindrot.org/files/py-radix/README>`_ file from the py-radix distribution contains some information about the utilisation of this data structure.
 For this exercise, you need to :

  - store in the radix tree the forwarding table that the router shown in the figure above would use.
 For this, insert each of the prefixes shown in the figure above in the radix tree and associate the appropriate interface as the `data` of each node
- - initialise a datastructure that maps with each outgoing interface the hardware address of the nexthop router attached to this interface (`client1`, `client2` or `client3`)
+ - initialise a data structure that maps with each outgoing interface the hardware address of the nexthop router attached to this interface (`client1`, `client2` or `client3`)

 Third, start your implementation with the skeleton below ::